Cash or Card in Thailand? Your Complete 2026 Guide

 When You Can Barter

 For me, if I don’t see a price tag, the item is fair game.
-Of course, Thailand’s many local markets are the easiest place to put this into practice; unless the store has a “no bartering” sign, all bets are off, and you can have fun.
+Thailand’s many local markets are the easiest place to put this into practice; unless the store has a “no bartering” sign, all bets are off, and you can have fun.

 Money in Thailand